siddvoh/sp21-cse110-lab4/part1/part1.md

 11. The function returns a const array of [50, 100, 150].
 A const array containing the numbers 50,100 and 150 are returned at 0th,1st and 2nd indices respectively.
 This const array 'discounted', which is returned, contains the value of 'discountedPrice' for each of the iterations which have been pushed into this array for every iteration at line 8.
 This is allowed because a const array can not be re-assigned but its elements may be changed.
 Hence,  When i=0, dicsountedPrice = 50 and hence discounted[0] = 50.
 When i=1, dicsountedPrice = 100 and hence discounted[1] = 100.
 When i=2, dicsountedPrice = 150 and hence discounted[2] = 150.
 So, the function returns const 'discounted' array which is [50,100,150].

 12. A. student['name']
     B. student['Grad Year']
     C. student.greeting()
     D. student['Favorite Teacher']['name']
     E. student['courseLoad'][0]

  13. A. '32'.
 This is so because the integer(2) map to their exact string representation and then both the strings '3' and '2' are combined.
      B. 1 .
 This is so because '3' is converted into an integer and then 3-2=1 is calculated.
      C. 3 .
 This is so because null, on undergoing numeric conversion, changes to 0 and then 3+0=3 is calculated.
      D. 3null .
 This is so because null, on undergoing string conversion, changes to 'null' and then both the strings '3' and 'null' are combined.
      E. 4 .
 This is so because true, on undergoing numeric conversion, changes to 1 and then 1+3=4 is calculated.
      F. 0 .
 This is so because false and null, on undergoing numeric conversion, change to 0 and 0 respectively and then 0+0=0 is calculated.
      G. 3undefined .
 This is so because undefined, on undergoing string conversion, changes to 'undefined' and then both the strings '3' and 'undefined' are combined.
      H. NaN .
 This is so because undefined, on undergoing numeric conversion, changes to NaN and then no calculation is done and NaN is returned.

  14. A. true .
 This is so because the comparison operator '>' converts '2' to 2 and then returns true as 2 > 1.
      B. false .
 This is so because the comparison operator '<' compares the first 2 characters of both the strings and returns false as 2<1 is false.
      C. true .
 This is so because the equality checker '==' compares the two values after  numerically converting the '2' to 2 and returns true as 2 == 2 is true.
      D. false .
 This is so because '===' compares the types of '2' and 2  and returns false immediately as '2' is a string but 2 is an integer.
      E. false .
 This is so because the equality checker '==' compares the two values after numerically converting the true to 1 and returns false as 1 == 2 is false.
      F. true .
 This is so because compares the types of true and Boolean(2) first and returns true immediately as both true and Boolean(2) are both Booleans.

  15. The equality operator '==' does all the necessary type conversion(s) and then compares the terms on its left and right side.
 Hence, even if the types of the two terms are initially different, it does not matter and only the type comverted values need to be equal for '==' to return true.
  On the other hand, the strict equality operator '===' does not do any type conversions and hence only returns true when the terms on its left and right hand side are equal in value AND are of the exact same type.

 16. part1b-question16.js attached in the folder.

 17. When the 'modifyArray' function is called with the given array ([1,2,3]) and the callback function 'doSomething'), it will return a const array with the values [2,4,6].
 This is so because when we call the 'modifyArray' function with our array, the function initliazes a new empty const array.
 Then, we iterate through each element of our inital array and call the callback function for each element.
 The callback function simply multiplies each element by 2 and returns the value.
 We then take this returned value and add it to our new const array.
 At the end of the function, we return the new const array with the values returned by our callback function.
 Hence, when i=0, we push 2 to the const array.
 At i=1 and i=2 we push 4 and 6 to the const array resulting in the function call returning the const array [2,4,6].

-18.
+18. part1b-question18.js attached in the folder.

+19. The output would be (all in sperate lines):
+1
+4
+3
+2